dutchsloot84/Release-Copilot/README.md

 Results are cached under `data/.cache` using a key composed of project, repo, branch and date window.
 Control cache behaviour with `--cache-ttl-hours` and `--force-refresh`.

+If `fix_version` or `llm_model` are present in the config they act as defaults for the CLI/scripts.
+The guided `run_local` launchers display these values and let you accept or override them.

 Example: